Declare a CAS Major

 Any newly admitted undergraduate (UG) student who wishes to change campus BEFORE the beginning of their admit term must submit the request so via the Office of Admissions by updating their admissions application.

 Please note that these requests may NOT be granted due to defined enrollment constraints by campus or college.
 New UG students will pay fees according to a consolidated fee structure and will NOT experience any impacts when changing campus.
 For changes AFTER the term has begun, UG students must contact their College.

 Continuing USF Students - Request to change USF home campus

-If you are interested in changing your campus (Tampa, Sarasota-Manatee, St. Pete), you should follow the same instructions as the Change of Major.
+If you are interested in changing your campus (Sarasota-Manatee, St. Petersburg, Tampa), you should follow the same instructions as the Declaration/Change of Major.
 Contact the Advising Office for the USF Major on the campus you wish to complete your degree.